 - The district serves primarily as a “Fire District” for Alleghany, Forest City and Pike City.
 It also acts as a "Streetlight District" for Alleghany and Forest City.

 - Both the Alleghany Volunteer Fire Dept. (AVFD) and Pike City Volunteer Fire Dept. (PCVFD) chose to keep their respective names with the formation of the district but operate under the auspices of PRCSD.

+# UPDATE

+- The district serves primarily as a “Fire District” for Alleghany, Forest City and Pike City.
+It also acts as a "Streetlight District" for Alleghany and Forest City.

+- Both the Alleghany Volunteer Fire Dept. (AVFD) and the Pike City Volunteer Fire Dept. (PCVFD) operate under the authority of Pliocene Ridge CSD and are managed by the district.